 - Professional conferences and presentations.
-Widen your professional horizons as you participate in interdisciplinary research and present your findings at professional conferences, such as the Experimental Biology annual conference, Midwestern American College of Sports Medicine regional conference and the Indiana Association for Health, Physical Education, Recreation and Dance conference, as well as the Illinois State University Sport Management Symposium.
+Widen your professional horizons as you participate in interdisciplinary research and present your findings at professional conferences, such as the Experimental Biology annual conference and Midwestern American College of Sports Medicine regional conference, as well as the Illinois State University Sport Management Symposium.

 - Practicums and internships.
 Past students have interned with such national names as the United States Olympic Training Center and Cleveland Browns and have even volunteered at the Big Ten Conference Basketball and Football Championships and the Super Bowl.

 What travel or off-campus programs are available?

 If your college goals include stateside or overseas travel, you’ve come to the right place.
 Specific opportunities within the kinesiology department include:

 - Short-term trips.
 During January term, travel to countries like Ecuador and Belize, promoting health and wellness and experiencing a wide range of cross-cultural interactions in third world countries.

 - Semester-long international study experiences.
 We’ve helped coordinate student-initiated, semester-long study experiences to countries like Ecuador, where students worked with physical therapists in a hospital setting.